Birds of Prey Bullion Coins: The New Collectible Coin from the Canada Mint

 which was also introduced in 2014 featuring the “Howling Wolf

 ”.
-The Birds of Prey series celebrates the world’s best predators from the air.
-The coins resemble the grace and beauty of well-known birds of prey and the silver peregrine falcon is a fitting first edition to this highly collectible series.
 An awe-inspiring hunter, the peregrine falcon is one of the best-known of all birds of prey and is often seen hovering over fields and rivers waiting to pounce on field mice and waterfowl.
 Because of its incredible hunting technique and ferociousness the falcon has been used as a symbol of military aggression since the Middle Ages and can be found in the coat of arms of European nobility in England and France.
 In ancient times, it was considered the peregrine falcon carried messengers between humans and the spirit world.
 It is therefore often found carved into the totem poles of Native American Indians, but was also prevalent in Europe, China and most notably Egypt.
 The Egyptians considered the falcon, King of the Birds and is a powerful animal guide symbolising the rising sun.
 For the protection of investors, the Royal Canadian Mint only issue coins in the bird of prey series to licensed bullion dealers and do not sell them directly to members of the public.
 Given the limited numbers and one-off collectible series, the bird of prey silver coins promise to be a sound investment and a special gift.

 Birds of prey description